schajee/avaaz/README.md

 ## Official Documentation

-Documentation can be found on the [Avaaz website](http://avaaz.dev/docs).
+Documentation can be found on the [Avaaz website](http://avaaz.pk/docs).

 ## Contributing

 Thank you for considering contributing to Avaaz!
-The contribution guide can be found in the [Avaaz documentation](http://avaaz.dev/docs/contributions).
+The contribution guide can be found in the [Avaaz documentation](http://avaaz.pk/docs/contributions).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Avaaz, please send an e-mail to Avaaz Admin at admin@avaaz.dev.
+If you discover a security vulnerability within Avaaz, please send an e-mail to Avaaz Admin at admin@avaaz.pk.
 All security vulnerabilities will be promptly addressed.

 ## License